 Plaintiffs targeting real estate telemarketing promotion plans say the companies were aware of the violation and continued to act anyway as part of their overall marketing plan.
 One lawsuit alleges the real estate robocalls comprise a large part of their marketing plan even as it violates consumer protection laws.

-Other TCPA violation lawsuits and real estate telemarketing cases have been filed against Coldwell Banker Real Estate and Century 21 Real Estate.
+Other TCPA Class Action Attorney and real estate telemarketing cases have been filed against Coldwell Banker Real Estate and Century 21 Real Estate.
 The TCPA laws are designed to protect consumers from harassing telemarketing, which include prerecorded calls and the use of an artificial voice.

 Consumers are encouraged to register their cell phone and land lines in both their home and business, and place the numbers on a Do Not Call list.
 Consumers who have been harassed by robocalls and telemarketing spam calls may have a viable claim, and should call an attorney to review the case.